rse-aunz/rse-aunz.github.io/_posts/2023-09-30-Minutes-of_SCM-29.md

 ## LinkedIn Organisation

-- RSE Australia does seem to have a LinkedIn Group, but do we have an organisation?
+- RSE Australia does seem to have a LinkedIn Group, but do we have an organization?
 Would this be beneficial?

 ## Senior Advisory Board